easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 └─ Price: Same as enterprise

 Marketing:
 ├─ "GitHub makes you comply.
-Q-IDE IS compliant from day 1."
+Top Dog IS compliant from day 1."
 ├─ "Stop waiting for certifications.
-Use Q-IDE enterprise-ready IDEs."
+Use Top Dog enterprise-ready IDEs."
-├─ "HIPAA certification matters more than brand (Q-IDE has both soon)"
+├─ "HIPAA certification matters more than brand (Top Dog has both soon)"

 Result: Lock in healthcare, finance, government sectors.
         vs Code/GitHub can't compete on compliance (not their focus).